finnoshea/WLARealEstate/README.md

 flipping leading to lots of turn over.
 But that is too convenient a description for my taste.

+At any rate, 90049 contains Brentwood, a very upscale neighborhood.
+So it doesn't really surprise me that it is doing better than the other two zip codes.

 ### Conclusion

 I started out this project attempting to figure out if the plateau in housing